-The following summary describes, as of the date hereof, the material Canadian federal income tax considerations under the Income Tax Act (Canada) (the "Canadian Tax Act") generally applicable to the holding and disposing of our common shares, our outstanding share purchase warrants (the "warrants") and shares issued on the exercise of the warrants ("warrant shares" and, sometimes for purposes of this summary, collectively with the common shares, the "shares") by a beneficial owner of any such shares or warrants who, at all relevant times, for the purposes of the application of the Canadian Tax Act, (i) is not, and is not deemed to be, resident in Canada for purposes of the Canadian Tax Act and any applicable income tax treaty or convention; (ii) deals at arm's length with us; (iii) is not affiliated with us; (iv) does not use or hold, and is not deemed to use or hold, common shares or warrants in a business or part of a business carried on in Canada; (v) has not entered into, with respect to the common shares, a "derivative forward agreement", as that term is defined in the Canadian Tax Act and (vi) holds the common shares or warrants as capital property (a "Non-Canadian Holder").
+The following summary describes, as of the date hereof, the material Canadian federal income tax considerations under the Income Tax Act (Canada) (the "Canadian Tax Act") generally applicable to the holding and disposing of our common shares, our outstanding share purchase warrants (the "warrants") and shares issued on the exercise of the warrants ("warrant shares" and, sometimes for purposes of this summary, collectively with the common shares, the "shares") by a beneficial owner of any such shares or warrants who, at all relevant times, for the purposes of the application of the Canadian Tax Act, (i) is not, and is not deemed to be, resident in Canada for purposes of the Canadian Tax Act and any applicable income tax treaty or convention; (ii) deals at arm's length with us; (iii) is not affiliated with us; (iv) does not use or hold, and is not deemed to use or hold, common shares or warrants in a business or part of a business carried on in Canada; (v) has not entered into, with respect to the common shares or warrants as capital property (a "Non-Canadian Holder").
 This summary does not apply to a Non-Canadian Holder that is an insurer carrying on an insurance business in Canada and elsewhere.
 Such Non-Canadian Holders should consult their tax advisors for advice having regards to their particular circumstances.